Sidney Toler: Charlie Chan series

-With Fox no longer producing Chan films, Toler bought the screen rights to the Charlie Chan character from Eleanor Biggers Cole, the widow of Chan's creator, Earl Derr Biggers.
-Toler had hoped that if he could find someone to produce new Charlie Chan films, starring himself, Fox would distribute them.
+Sidney Toler returned to the ranks of freelance character actors, and worked in three feature films and a serial.
+But Charlie Chan was Toler's most successful and profitable role, and the enterprising actor tried to find a way to return Chan to the screen.
+He bought the screen rights to the Charlie Chan character from Eleanor Biggers Cole, the widow of Chan's creator, Earl Derr Biggers.
+Toler hoped that if he could find someone to produce new Charlie Chan films, starring himself, Fox would distribute them.
 Fox declined, having already dropped the series, but Toler sold the idea to Monogram Pictures, a lower-budget film studio.
 Philip N. Krasne, a Hollywood lawyer who invested in film productions, partnered with James S. Burkett to produce the Monogram Chans.

 With the release of Charlie Chan in the Secret Service (1944), the effects of a more limited budget were apparent.
 Production values were no match for those of Fox; Monogram's budgets were typically about 40% of what Fox's had been.
-In fairness to Monogram, the films did gradually improve, with The Chinese Cat, The Shanghai Cobra, and Dark Alibi often cited as favorites by fans.
+In fairness to Monogram, the new Toler films continued to please exhibitors and moviegoers, with The Chinese Cat, The Shanghai Cobra, and Dark Alibi often cited as favorites by fans.
 Cast changes were again made: Sen Yung left Hollywood to serve in the U.S. Army Air Forces during World War II, ultimately earning the rank of captain.
-Yung's Number Two Son Jimmy was replaced by Benson Fong as Number Three Son Tommy (and once by Number Four Son Edwin Luke, real-life brother of Number One Son Keye Luke).
+Yung's Number Two Son Jimmy was replaced by Benson Fong as Number Three Son Tommy (and once by Number Four Son Eddie -- Edwin Luke, real-life brother of Number One Son Keye Luke).
 Mantan Moreland played the ever-present and popular Birmingham Brown, who brought comedy relief (and African American audiences) to the series.
 Monogram's Charlie Chan films were profitable and successful; they boasted tricky screenplays with many surprise culprits and murder devices, and frequent appearances by "name" character actors.